-After law school Lewis moved to Lawton, Oklahoma to work as a private practice attorney from 1984 to 1987.
+After law school, Lewis moved to Lawton, Oklahoma.
+He was in private practice from 1984 to 1987.
 He then worked as an Assistant District Attorney at the Comanche County Courthouse from 1887 to 1991.
 In 1991, he worked as a special district judge for Comanche County.
-On April 2, 1999 Lewis was appointed to serve as District Judge of Comanche, Stephens, Cotton, and Jefferson county.
-In 2002 Lewis served as the Chief Judge of Comanche County.
+On April 2, 1999, Lewis was appointed to serve as District Judge of Comanche, Stephens, Cotton, and Jefferson County.
+In 2002, Lewis served as the Chief Judge of Comanche County.

 Judge Lewis has been recognized for his work in the legal community and the public with many awards and other forms of public recognition.
 In 2004, he served as the president of the Oklahoma Judicial Conference.
 He serves on the Board of Directors for Goodwill Industries of Lawton, the Lawton Chamber of Commerce, and the Black Achievers Program.
 He is also Chairman on the Board of Reach Out and Read Oklahoma.
 Lewis also participated with the Oklahoma Justice Commission, the Oklahoma Bar Association Professionalism Committee, and Oklahoma Bar Association National Mock Trial Task Force.
 In 2008, he was also chosen to be a fellow for the Henry Toll Fellowship Program of the Council of State Governments.
 This program emphasizes leadership development for state government officials across the United States.

-Judge Lewis is married to Sharon Lewis and they have two children together.
+Judge Lewis is married to Sharon Lewis, and they have two children.